Navigation route

 Despite criticism of the three agreements, in late October 2019 the Trump administration announced that it was in final preparations to begin sending asylum seekers to Guatemala.
 However, by the end of November, no non-Guatemalan asylum seekers had yet been sent.
 The inauguration in early January of President-elect Alejandro Giammattei, who announced his desire to rescind certain terms of agreement, may introduce some variation, though perhaps his purpose will be to wring some more concessions from Trump, in addition to the agricultural visas that Morales negotiated for Guatemalan seasonal workers.

-With the agreement reached between the EU and Johnson and the polls favouring Johnson in the 12 December elections, a possible end to Brexit is in sight.
+With the agreement reached between the EU and Johnson and the polls favorable to Johnson in the December 12 election, a possible end to Brexit is in sight.

 ▲ Installation against Brexit, during a protest in Manchester in 2017 [Robert Mandel, Wikimedia Commons].

-Since 23 June 2016, when the referendum on the UK's membership of the European Union was held, the British exit has overshadowed every other topic, such as the momentous last European elections, and has caused the British political spectrum to split between Remainers and Leavers.
+Since June 23, 2016, the date on which the referendum on the United Kingdom remaining in the European Union was held, the British exit has overshadowed any other topic, such as the momentous past European elections, and has caused the British political spectrum to split between those who support remaining and those who support leaving.

-Brexit has also taken two prime ministers with it: David Cameron, after the referendum, and his successor, Theresa May, who left position after failing to get her agreement reached with the EU to C through the British Parliament.
-And it may be her successor, Boris Johnson, the controversial former mayor of London who campaigned for the vote to leave the Union, who manages to lead his country out of more than three years of uncertainty.
+The "Brexit" has also taken two prime ministers by surprise: David Cameron, after the referendum, and his successor, Theresa May, who left the position after failing to get her agreement reached with the EU to be C by the British Parliament.
+And it may be her successor, Boris Johnson, the controversial former Mayor of London who campaigned for the vote to leave the Union, who manages to lead his country out of these more than three years of uncertainty.

-Johnson's arrival at 10 Downing Street caused much concern in European capitals.
-From the outset, he stated that he would get his country out of the European Union, with or without agreement , before 31 October.
-And, in September, he did not hesitate to temporarily close the Parliament fail so that civil service examination could not veto a possible exit without agreement.
-This closure was declared illegal by the Supreme Court and civil service examination ensured that the hypothetical exit without agreement could only be agreed by Parliament.
-Despite all this, negotiations in Brussels did not stop and, on 17 October, it was announced that an agreement had been reached on a possible exit without . agreement.
+Johnson's arrival at 10 Downing Street caused great concern in European capitals.
+From the outset, he stated that he would get his country out of the European Union, with or without agreement , before October 31.
+And, in September, he did not hesitate to temporarily fail the Parliament so that the civil service examination could not veto a possible exit without agreement.
+This closure was declared illegal by the Supreme Court and the civil service examination managed to ensure that the hypothetical exit without agreement could only be agreed by Parliament.
+Despite all this, negotiations in Brussels did not stop and, on October 17, it was announced that an agreement had been reached. agreement.

 The agreement reached is, to a large extent, similar to the one reached with Theresa May.
-The main change has been the Irish "safeguard", the section most criticised at the time by the civil service examination and by the most hardline wing of the "Tories".
-This measure implied that, if the European Union and the United Kingdom did not reach an agreement on agreement by 2020, Northern Ireland would remain in the single market and the customs union, while the rest of the United Kingdom would leave.
+The main change has been the Irish "safeguard", the section most criticized at the time by the civil service examination and by the hardest wing of the "Tories".
+This measure implied that, if the European Union and the United Kingdom did not reach a agreement by 2020, Northern Ireland would remain in the single market and the customs union, while the rest of the United Kingdom would leave.

-This system provoked a huge backlash, especially from the Democratic Unionist Party (DUP).
-May and Johnson depended and still depend on this Northern Irish Unionist party to be able to approve the agreement in the British Parliament.
-This concern over the new border between the two Irelands responds to the risk it poses to the Good Friday Agreements.
-These agreements brought peace back to Northern Ireland, which has been at loggerheads for the past century between Catholic groups, who advocated unification with Ireland, and Protestant Unionists, who advocated maintaining ties with the UK.
-The breakdown of these agreements could lead to a return to violence on the island.
+This system provoked a great rejection, especially in the Democratic Unionist Party (DUP).
+On this Northern Irish Unionist party, May and still Johnson, depended and depend to be able to approve the agreement in the British Parliament.
+This concern about the new border between the two Irelands responds to the risk it poses to the Good Friday Agreements.
+Thanks to these agreements, peace was restored to Northern Ireland, which in the last century was at loggerheads between Catholic groups, who advocated unification with Ireland, and Protestant unionists, who advocated maintaining ties with the United Kingdom.
+The breakdown of these agreements could lead to the return of violence to the island.

 agreement reached

-This new agreement on Northern Ireland, proposed by Johnson, is based on three main elements, according to the EU's Brexit negotiator, the Frenchman Michel Barnier:
+This new agreement on Northern Ireland, proposed by Johnson, is based on three main elements, as indicated by the European Union's Brexit negotiator, Frenchman Michel Barnier:

-(1) Northern Ireland will continue to comply with certain EU customs rules, especially those relating to goods and products.
-However, in order to avoid any subject border with Ireland, checks will only be carried out on goods arriving at Northern Irish ports.
+(1) Northern Ireland will continue to comply with certain EU customs rules, especially those related to goods and products.
+But, in order to avoid any subject border with Ireland, checks will only be carried out on goods arriving at Northern Irish ports.
 These checks will be carried out by the British in compliance with EU rules.

-(2) However, it will continue to be part of the British Customs Union, so any trade agreement that the UK achieves after Brexit will include Northern Ireland.
-The problem is that these two elements conflict: Northern Ireland would be part of both the British and EU customs unions.
-To solve the problem that could be caused by this "customs bicephaly", products from third countries - which do not subsequently move to another country in the common market - will be taxed at UK rates.
-But if the products are at risk of moving to the common market, the UK authorities will apply EU tariffs.
+(2) However, it will continue to be part of the British Customs Union, so any trade agreement reached by the United Kingdom after Brexit will include Northern Ireland.
+The problem is that these two elements conflict: Northern Ireland would be part of the British customs unions as well as the EU customs unions.
+In order to solve the problem that this "customs bicephaly" could produce, products from third countries - which will not then move to another country in the common market - will be taxed at UK rates.
+However, if the products are likely to enter the common market, the UK authorities will apply the EU tariffs.

 (3) Finally, the agreement with Johnson will be a permanent agreement unless the Northern Ireland Assembly decides otherwise.
-The agreement enables the Northern Ireland Assembly to vote on whether to maintain or abandon the agreed status after four years have elapsed since the protocol comes into force.
-In the event that they ratify the agreement it will be extended by four or eight years, depending on whether it is a simple majority or has majority support (with the support of the Protestant and Catholic communities).
-Otherwise, European laws will continue to apply for a further two years, during which time the EU and the UK will have to reach a new agreement.
+The agreement enables this body to vote on whether to maintain or abandon the agreed status once four years have elapsed since the protocol comes into force.
+In the event that they ratify the agreement it will be extended by four or eight years, depending on whether it is a simple majority or whether it has majority support (with the support of the Protestant and Catholic communities).
+Otherwise, European laws will continue to apply for two more years, during which time the EU and the UK will have to reach a new agreement.

-On 29 October, the European committee accepted the extension to 31 January 2020 to allow time for the ratification of agreement Exit.
-The United Kingdom could leave the Union earlier, on 1 December 2019 (a date that has already passed) or on 1 January 2020 in the event that both parties ratify the support.
-This extension was unanimously approved by the EU-27, despite France's reluctance.
-France argued that this long extension should only be granted if there was certainty that there would be elections in the UK; otherwise, they argued for a shorter technical extension, so that there would be time to ratify agreement Exit.
+On October 29, the European committee accepted the extension to January 31, 2020 to allow time for the ratification of the agreement Exit.
+The United Kingdom could leave the Union earlier, on December 1, 2019 (a date that has already passed) or on January 1, 2020 in the event of ratification of the support by both parties.
+This extension was unanimously approved by the 27, despite France's reluctance.
+France argued that this long extension should be granted only if there was certainty that there would be elections in the United Kingdom; otherwise, they advocated a shorter technical extension, to allow time to ratify the agreement Exit.

 Conclusion